 That prince comes in the form of cutesy black kid Fool (Adams), an anonymous victim of the ghetto with a heart of gold.
 Fool’s sister is sick and in urgent need of medical attention, and local tough Leroy (Ving Rhames) has convinced the boy to take part in a Robin Hood style robbery so the spoils can be used to prevent the family from being evicted by evil landlords who have established a tightfisted grip on the African-American community.
 Not only are the targets in question making a fortune off the miseries of the victimised, they have a secret stash of gold coins stored away in their mansion, riches that could be put to better use — at least that is the pitch.

 That being said, The People Under the Stairs left me asking one question: who exactly was this movie meant for?
-The adventure elements and the claustrophobic exploration of the seemingly boundless, labyrinthine mansion is executed with the kind of panache one would expect from such a master craftsman, the kind that is sure to leave audiences of a younger persuasion breathless from start to finish, but what lurks beneath is strictly in the realms of adult entertainment.
+The adventure elements and the claustrophobic exploration of the seemingly boundless, labyrinthine mansion is executed with the kind of panache one would expect from such a master craftsman, the kind that is sure to leave audiences of a younger persuasion breathless from start to finish, but what lurks beneath is strictly within the realms of adult entertainment.
 With scenes of physical and emotional abuse, graphic violence and genuine terror, it feels just a little strong for a younger demographic, though its moral resolutions are borderline mawkish and pure, unrealistic wish-fulfilment.

 The People Under the Stairs includes ingredients that once had the censors reaching for their crucifixes, and it is the aforementioned Man and Woman who steal the show — the former a leather-clad gimp brandishing a shotgun, the latter a child-scolding psychopath whose knife-wielding exploits would leave Norma Bates cowering in terror.
 Inevitably, it falls on Fool to free not only the girl Alice, but the entire hoard of albino zombies, who will presumably lurch into the open arms of society, perhaps even land a job, fall in love, apply for a mortgage and raise a family.
-Give us your tired, your poor, your huddled zombie masses, and your ever so improbable studio idealism.
+Give us your tired, your poor, your huddled zombie masses, and your ever so improbable mainstream idealism.